NilsSlui/languages-webserver/README.md

 # Web Server Benchmark

-This project benchmarks a simple webserver implemented in multiple languages, measuring their performance on handling various HTTP requests.
+This project benchmarks a simple webserver implemented in multiple languages.
 The benchmark evaluates the average response time under simulated loads.

 ## How It Works